Victorian Socialist Party

-The Victorian Socialist Party (VSP) was a socialist political party in the Australian state of Victoria during the early 20th century.
+The Victorian Socialist Party (VSP), also known as the Socialist Party of Victoria, was a socialist political party in the Australian state of Victoria during the early 20th century.

 Most VSP members were also members of the Australian Labor Party (ALP), or later became members.
 A faction of the VSP hoped to "bore from within" and win the ALP for socialism.
 Members who were later prominent included John Curtin (Prime Minister of Australia 1941–45), Frank Anstey (a federal Labor MP 1910–34), Maurice Blackburn (a federal MP 1934–43), Don Cameron (a Senator 1938–1962), Fred Katz (a Senator 1947–1951), and John Cain (three times Premier of Victoria).
-Cameron was an organizer from 1919 and edited The Socialist from 1920 to 1923.
+Cameron was an organiser from 1919 and edited The Socialist from 1920 to 1923.

 Beliefs

 Despite the party labelling itself Marxist, "the Party's socialism in reality involved a loosely integrated body of ideas, largely British in origin or form".

 The Victorian Socialist Party in 1905 was "unique among Australian political organisations for its explicit opposition to racism".
-This was in conflict with the mainstream Labor movement which was in favor of the White Australian Policy.
-Party members such as Tom Mann and John Curtin took the stance of anti-imperialism and internationalism, while members such as Maurice Blackburn argued that Australia required a strong army to enforce the White Australia Policy.
+This was in conflict with the mainstream Labor movement which was in favor of the White Australia policy.
+Party members such as Tom Mann and John Curtin took the stance of anti-imperialism and internationalism, while members such as Maurice Blackburn argued that Australia required a strong army to enforce the White Australia policy.
 However, after Tom Mann's departure in 1909, the party began to less strongly oppose racism.
 By 1921, after the foundation of the Communist Party of Australia, the then secretary Robert Ross advocated a eugenicist stance, stating to 'keep your races pure'.

 The VSP did not primarily contest parliamentary elections, seeing itself mainly as a force for socialist education in the wider Labor movement.
 The Victorian Socialist Party established a variety of cultural activities and institutions to form a community of socialists.
 These included more mainstream activities such as "regular lectures on political topics, speakers classes, the writing and distribution of radical literature, and public protest" to more eccentric such as "dances, camps, bicycle riding clubs, choirs, a Sunday School for youth".
 Despite the Victorian Socialist Party's rejection of independently running in elections, the party did contest the 1908 Victorian state election.